 Note: Disabling the sample buffer (BUFE = 0) will clear the buffer.

-The buffer is cleared as well:

-1) Following write to BUF_CLEAR register or

-2) After setting PC1 bit in CNTL1 register to 0 (standby mode).
+The buffer will also be cleared (1) following write to BUF_CLEAR register and/or (2) after setting PC1 bit in CNTL1 register to 0 (standby mode).

 BRES determines the resolution of the acceleration data samples collected by the sample buffer.